 In all cases, the vector field is volume preserving and Lemma \ref{eul} concludes. \end{proof}

-Combining this result with the interpolation lemma, we can realize any configuration graph as Figure \ref{fig:graph}, and so any possible topology is realized by an Arnold fluid.
-We also state it in the general case of a molecule with gluing coefficients. \begin{theorem} Given a graph with blocks $I-V$ and Dehn coefficients, there exist an Arnold fluid with Morse-Bott Bernoulli function realizing it.
-In general, given a molecule with gluing coefficients there is an Arnold fluid realizing it. \end{theorem} \begin{proof} As in the whole section, we restrict to graphs with simple atoms, i.e. blocks of the form $I-V$, and leave for the appendix the general case.
+Combining this result with the interpolation lemma, we can realize any configuration graph as Figure \ref{fig:graph}, and so any possible topological configuration is realized by an Arnold flow.
+We also state it in the general case of a molecule with gluing coefficients. \begin{theorem} Given a graph with blocks $I-V$ and Dehn coefficients, there exist an Arnold flow whose Morse-Bott Bernoulli function realizes it.
+In general, given a molecule with gluing coefficients there is an Arnold flow realizing it. \end{theorem} \begin{proof} As in the whole section, we restrict to graphs with simple atoms, i.e. blocks of the form $I-V$, and leave for the appendix the general case.

 Take a graph with Dehn coefficients and oriented edges.
 Each vertex indicates the type of block (and hence of the neighborhood of some connected component of a critical level set) of the Bernoulli function.
 The amount of up-directed edges for type $III$ blocks indicates if in the interior boundary components or in the exterior one the Bernoulli function is increasing.
-We start from the bottom and construct in the minima blocks an Arnold fluid using Proposition \ref{ArnBl}.
+We start from the bottom and construct in the minima blocks an Arnold flow using Proposition \ref{ArnBl}.
 We proceed by induction.